 Mary Jane Veloso departed from the Philippines five years ago, excited at the opportunity to earn a little more income as a domestic worker and provide better for her two children.

-What she didn't expect is that upon landing in Indonesia, airport officials would slash open her bag and find a five-pound stash of heroin.
+What she didn't expect is that upon landing in Indonesia, airport officials would slash open her bag and find a 2.6-kg stash of heroin.

 Mary Jane was among nine people slated to be executed in Indonesia by firing squad on the night of April 28 over drug-related charges.
-Eight of them were killed, but Mary Jane's execution was stayed after intensive lobbying by the Philippine government and human rights groups so she could serve as a witness in the trial against her alleged recruiter Maria Christina Sergio in the Philippines.
+Eight were killed—Mary Jane's execution was stayed after intensive lobbying by the Philippine government and human rights groups so she could serve as a witness in the trial against her alleged recruiter Maria Christina Sergio in the Philippines.

-The death row affair has sparked a global condemnation of Indonesia's harsh war on drugs; Australia, who had two citizens among the executed, withdrew its ambassador just hours after the execution.
+The death row affair has sparked a global condemnation of Indonesia's harsh war on drugs; Australia, whose two citizens were executed, withdrew their ambassador just hours after the execution.

-But amidst the grief and outrage, Mary Jane's case may well beckon a vital shift in how Indonesia investigates, prosecutes, and punishes drug-related offenses—moving from executing low-level offenders to using them as informants.
+But amidst the grief and outrage, Mary Jane's case may well beckon a vital shift in how Indonesia investigates, prosecutes and punishes drug-related offences: from executing low-level offenders to using them as informants.

 That concept, of course, isn't exactly new.
 A common way prosecutors get testimony in drug cases is to offer leniency if a defendant testifies against another alleged offender.
 But this is not a strategy used widely in Indonesia.
 Singapore—another country that applies capital punishment to convicted drug traffickers in some cases—only recently added the substantial assistance clause as grounds for exemption to the death penalty in 2012.

 Indonesia, meanwhile, has opted to apply the harshest punishment to drug offenders.
-The country resumed executions in 2013 after a five-year gap, the majority since then under President Joko Widodo, who ironically was elected last year for his defense of human rights.
-(His campaign often derided his opponent Prabowo Subianto's murky human rights record).
-In Indonesia, the death penalty for drug offenses has popular support.
+Indonesia resumed executions in 2013 after a five-year gap, the majority since then under President Joko Widodo, who ironically was elected last year for his defence of human rights.
+(His campaign often derided his then-opponent Prabowo Subianto's murky human rights record.)
+In Indonesia, death penalty for drug offences has popular support.
 And while it offers no real long-term solution for the nation's drug problem, it's scoring political points for the new president eager to appear tough on drugs.

 But Mary Jane's case was different.